ra1028/VueFlux/README.md

 It serves multi store, so that all ViewControllers have designated stores, with rules ensuring that the states can only be mutated in a predictable fashion.

 The stores also can receives an action dispatched globally.
 That makes ViewControllers be freed from dependencies among them.
-And, a shared state in an application is also supported by making a shared instance of the store.
+And, a shared state in an application is also supported by a shared instance of the store.

 Although VueFlux makes your projects more productive and codes more readable, it also comes with the cost of more concepts and boilerplates.
 If your project is small-scale, you will most likely be fine without VueFlux.